heyallnorahere/thebanana/README.md

 # The Banana
-This is a 3D game engine I'm making. (the repository is named "3dplatformer" because I didnt initially have a name for the engine) Many aspects of this engine are inspired by The Cherno's [Hazel](https://github.com/TheCherno/Hazel).
+This is a 3D game engine I'm making.
+Many aspects of this engine are inspired by The Cherno's [Hazel](https://github.com/TheCherno/Hazel).
 It currently supports the following platforms:
 - Windows

 ## TO IMPLEMENT